Indonesian Air Force Doctrine, Education and Training Development Command

-This command is led by a Commander with the rank of Air Vice-Marshal and Deputy Commander with the rank of Air Commodore.
+This command is led by a Commander with the rank of Air Marshal and Deputy Commander with the rank of Air Vice-Marshal.

 Vision and mission

 Vision

 Realization of human resources for the Indonesian Air Force who have the spirit of Sapta Marga, professional, efficient and effective in order to be able to face the challenges of future tasks.

 Mission

 In order to realize Kodiklatau's vision, Kodiklatau's mission was determined as follows: